 ‘But how can a hologram pick up a physical drink?’
 Mower pondered.

 ‘Oh, he drank light ale.’
 Carpentier responded.
 Mower didn’t know if he was being serious or not as the erstwhile reporter didn’t crack a smile.
-In fact he barely gave anything away.
-Always maintaining a deadpan expression like he was either carefully guarding a scoop or severely depressed.
-It reminded him of the old silent comedian Buster Keaton and appropriately Glen came to feel, from an early stage, like he wanted to slap him with a stick for all the help he was.
+In fact he barely gave anything away maintaining a deadpan expression like the old silent comedian Buster Keaton and appropriately Glen came to feel, from an early stage, like he wanted to slap him with a stick for all the help he was.

-‘We will have to send back holograms to sort out Florence Nightingale and Boudicca,’ he announced in a perfunctory fashion.
+‘We’ll have to send holograms to sort out Florence Nightingale and Boudicca,’ he announced in a perfunctory fashion.
 Mower was aware of the heightened concern regarding the famous nurse through the windowless house and the Tennyson poem’s new slant.
 And was there at the top table when Boudicca’s case got the paddlegirls in a tizzy.

-Fairly harmless as enterprises go.
-Unfortunately, a miscalculation led to him turning up in 1770s North America, meaning there was the distinct and alarming possibility that General George Washington, a noted beekeeper, could at some point be assailed by a 5 foot 2 inch buzzer singing about the glory of being a healthy, grown-up, busy-busy bee.
+Unfortunately, a miscalculation led to him turning up in 1770s North America, meaning there was the distinct possibility that General George Washington, a noted beekeeper, could at some point be assailed by a 5 foot 2 inch buzzer singing about the glory of being a healthy, grown-up, busy-busy bee.

-The consequences to history of the man who would lead his forces to victory in the American War of Independence being instead carted off to the funny farm were considered too dire to contemplate.
+The consequences of the man who would lead his forces to victory in the American War of Independence being instead carted off to the funny farm were considered too dire to contemplate.